-Observations: BCCC policy 211 and procedures are in compliance with the standard.
+BCCC policy 5.01 and procedures demonstrate compliance with the standard.

 Standard 013 Multiple Occupancy Room Usage

 Correctional facilities may use a multiple occupancy room for inmates who do not have the special needs listed in Standard 12.
 Correctional staff shall classify and screen inmates before housing in multiple occupancy rooms.